mihaipop-tsa/mihaipop-tsa/README.md

 * 🌍  I'm based in Europe
 * 🖥️  See my portfolio at [Tech Stack Apps](http://techstackapps.com/portofolio)
 * ✉️  You can contact me at [hello@techstackapps.com](mailto:hello@techstackapps.com)
-* 🤝  I'm open to collaborating on healthcare solutions
+* 🤝  I'm open to collaborating on Healthcare projects through Tech Stack Apps

 ### Skills